Skip to contents

 eda_qq(x, sym = TRUE)

-If you are familiar with the use of eda_qq as an empirical QQ plot function, you are familiar with the grey boxes and dashed lines that highlight the IQR and mid 75 percent of the batch, respectively.
-Here, given that the x and y axes are mapping the lower and upper halves of the batch, the lower and upper parts of the IQR are bounded by 0 given that 0 is the central value of x.
-The dashed lines are to be interpreted similarly–75% of the values are to the left of the vertical dashed line and below the horizontal dashed line.
+If you are familiar with the use of eda_qq as an empirical QQ plot function, you are familiar with the grey boxes that highlight the mid 75% of the values.
+Here, given that the x and y axes are mapping the lower and upper halves of the batch, the lower part of the grey region is bounded by 0 given that 0 is the central value of x.

-In this example, the points do not hug the 1:1 line, especially outside of the IQR region–they curve upward away from the 1:1 line.
+In this example, the points do not hug the x=yx=y line, even inside the inner 75% region defined by the grey region.
 This is to be expected given that we generated a right skewed dataset.
 For example, a point in the lower half of x that is about 1 unit away of the median has a matching quantile in the upper half of x that is about 1.4 units away of the median placing it further away from the median than its lower half counterpart.
 This skew becomes more pronounced as we move closer to the tails.
 The furthest point away from the median is about 1.4 units for the lower half and a little less than 4 units away for the upper half.

 The eda_qq function allows the use of a re-expression.
 This feature can be helpful if one seeks to symmetrize a batch of values using a power transformation.
 For example, if we wanted to render x more symmetrical, we could try a power of 0.5 (i.e. the square root) by setting the argument p = 0.5.